Cristian Ramírez (Ecuadorian footballer): Krasnodar

+Return to Ferencváros

+On 14 July 2023, Ferencváros announced Ramírez's return.

+On 6 August 2023, he scored his first goal in the 2023–24 Nemzeti Bajnokság I season against Fehérvár FC at the Sóstói Stadion.

+On 20 April 2024, the Ferencváros–Kisvárda tie ended with a goalless draw at the Groupama Aréna on the 29th match day of the 2023–24 Nemzeti Bajnokság I season which meant that Ferencváros won their 35th championship.

+On 15 May 2024, Ferencváros were defeated by Paks 2–0 in the 2024 Magyar Kupa Final at the Puskás Aréna.

+Lokomotiv Moscow

+On 26 July 2025, Ramírez returned to Russia and signed a two-year contract with Lokomotiv Moscow.

 International career

 Ramírez first played for Ecuador in the 2011 under-17 squad, who participated in the 2011 South American U-17 Football Championship, and just barely qualified for the 2011 FIFA U-17 World Cup.
 Ramírez showcased his footballing skills and mental capacity in the 2011 U-17 World Cup to successfully defend against the likes of Germany, Panama and Burkina Faso.
 It was in this tournament where he has instantly intrigued the international club scene.
 As of April 2012, he has been called up for the U-20 squad, to be able to participate in the 2013 U-20 tournaments.

 Ramírez was called up for the friendly matches against Argentina and Honduras on 15 and 20 November 2013.
 He made his debut as a second-half substitute against Honduras.